core-wg/oscore/draft-ietf-core-object-security.md

 The size of the COSE object depends on whether the method/response code allows payload, if the message is a request or response, on the set of options that are included in the unprotected message, the AEAD algorithm, the length of the information identifying the security context, and the length of the sequence number.

-# The Security Context {#sec-context-section}
+# The Security Context {#context}

 OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
 In this section we define the security context, and also specify how to derive the initial security contexts in client and server based on common shared secret and a key derivation function (KDF).

-## Security Context Definition {#sec-context-def-section}
+## Security Context Definition {#context-definition}

 The security context is the set of information elements necessary to carry out the cryptographic operations in OSCOAP.
 For each endpoint, the security context is composed by a "Common Context", a "Sender Context" and a "Recipient Context".
 The endpoints protect messages to send using the Sender Context and verify messages received using the Recipient Context, both contexts being derived from the Common Context and other data.
 Each (Sender Context, Recipient Context)-pair has a unique ID.
 An endpoint uses its Sender ID (SID) to derive its Sender Context, and the other endpoint uses the same ID, now called Recipient ID (RID), to derive its Recipient Context.
 In communication between two endpoints, the Sender Context of one endpoint matches the Recipient Context of the other endpoint, and vice versa.
 Thus the two security contexts identified by the same IDs in the two endpoints are not the same, but they are partly mirrored.
-Retrieval and use of the security context are shown in {{sec-context-ex}}.
+Retrieval and use of the security context are shown in {{fig-context}}.

 ~~~~~~~~~~~
                .------------.           .------------.